gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 <img width="250px" alt="Real impact picture" src="/assets/images/posts/laser_gun_projected_target/documentation/cible_dots.png" style="border: 2px solid black;">
 <img width="250px" alt="Real impact picture" src="/assets/images/posts/laser_gun_projected_target/documentation/cible_cercle.png" style="border: 2px solid black;">

-I used a [Tkinter](https://docs.python.org/fr/3/library/tkinter.html) window in full screen mode sent as video output to the projector and build the user interface.
+I used a [Tkinter](https://docs.python.org/fr/3/library/tkinter.html) window in full screen mode sent as video output to the projector and built the user interface.
-On the main menu, I added some configuration buttons that can be used to select things like which target we want or how far from it, we want to be standing.
+On the main menu, I added some configuration buttons that can be used to select things like which target we want or how far from it we want to be standing.
-I emulated the distance to a target by simply reducing the target size according to how it would be looking in real life.
+I emulated the distance to a target by simply reducing the target size according to how it would look in real life.
 I also added a button to re-calibrate the camera, just in case it moved a bit.

 This is a small video of what the menu looked like (the user interface is in French):